quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 Quilt's *Event-Driven Packaging* (EDP) service intelligently groups one or more Amazon S3 object events into a single batch-level event.
-You can **automatically** trigger logical events like data package creation that depend on batches rather than on individual files.
+You can easily (and if desired, **automatically**) trigger logical events like data package creation that depend on batches rather than on individual files.

 > Any AWS service or action that generates S3 object events may trigger the EDP service.